Best Of17 min read

 Q: Do these tools work on construction sites with poor internet?

-A: This is a real concern that doesn't get enough attention in most software reviews.
+A: This is a real concern that doesn't get enough attention.
 Smartsheet and Asana have the best offline capabilities.
 Monday and ClickUp have some offline functionality but need to sync when you reconnect.
 Basecamp and nTask are largely online-dependent.
 For true offline field use, test this specifically before committing — don't just take the vendor's word for it.

 Q: How long does it take to onboard a construction crew onto these tools?

 A: Asana and Basecamp are the fastest — realistically a day or two and most people are comfortable.
 Monday.com takes a few days to a week.
 ClickUp and Wrike need one to three weeks if you're customizing properly.
-Smartsheet depends heavily on how complex your sheet structures are.
+Smartsheet depends on how complex your sheet structures are.
 Budget real time for this.
-Rushed onboarding is honestly the number one reason these tools fail in the field — not the software itself.
+Rushed onboarding is the number one reason these tools fail — not the software itself.

 Q: Can these tools replace dedicated construction software like Procore?